Joel Grey On His Stage Career And Coming Out

 Grey claimed that although he realized he was gay at 16, such an identity was not accepted at the time, leading him to marry a woman later on in life.
 Grey, however, also said that he really did love his wife, Jo Wilder, explaining that everything is not simply black and white.

 Grey, who decided to publicly come out in 2015, said that it seemed like the right time politically.
-“It seemed like the proper thing for a citizen to do,” He said.
+“It seemed like the proper thing for a citizen to do,” he said.
 “Homophobia here and worldwide made me run from doing it once, and then there just seemed to be no point in running.
 It was a non-issue.
 I guess I needed to be counted, in that if you don’t say something you’re maybe seen as negative.
 It seemed at that moment in time that politically it was the right thing to do.”